Zenzenzense: Background

-In late 2014, Makoto Shinkai sent the band's frontman, Yojiro Noda a first draft of the film's band.
+In late 2014, Makoto Shinkai sent Yojiro Noda, Radwimps' frontman, a rough draft of the film's scenario.
 Within a few months, Radwimps submitted a demo of the track alongside "Sparkle".
-In the context of the film, the song is played during a quick montage in which main characters Taki and Mitsuha swap bodies.
+In the context of the film, the song is played during a fast-paced montage in which main characters Taki and Mitsuha swap bodies.

 Release

-The song was originally released as a promotional single for the Your Name soundtrack on July 25, 2016, ahead of the Your Name soundtrack's late August release.
+The song was originally released as a promotional single for the Your Name soundtrack on July 25, 2016, ahead of the soundtrack's late August release.
 The original version of the song, which has slight structural changes, was included on the band's eighth studio album Ningen Kaika (along with another of the four vocal compositions from the Your Name soundtrack, "Sparkle").
 The song was also used in multiple trailers for Your Name prior to the film's release.

 On August 19, 2016, the song's official video premiered on TV Asahi's Music Station.
 Shortly afterwards, the video was uploaded onto YouTube.
 Ahead of the film's April 2017 release in North America, Radwimps re-recorded the four vocal theme songs from the film in English, including "Zenzenzense".
-The English version was unveiled on Tokyo FM's School of Lock! radio program on January 23, 2017, and was released digitally on January 27.
+The English version was unveiled on Tokyo FM's School of Lock! radio program on January 23, 2017, with a digital release following on January 27.